haothitran/KlazAnnounce/README.md

 ## Features

 - Interrupted spell by player.
-- Cooldowns used by group members in instances and raids.
+- Cooldowns used by player and group members in instances and raids.

 There are no in-game options.
 Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and adjusting `true`/`false` values.
 Edit spells to track in `Core\Filters.lua` and follow included instructions on how to add and remove spells.